top of page

 Something to interest everyone

-Continue on your journey to Waipoua Lodge along State Highway 12 and you will reach the small town of Dargaville.
-Here you will find the delightful Dargaville Museum situated in Harding Park with its bush walks and historic Po-Tu-O-Te Rangi pa site providing a lovely area to picnic.
 This local museum is full of memorabilia reflecting the lives of early settlers and also has the largest pre-European Maori canoe on exhibition in New Zealand.
 With the dangerous waters of the west coast only a stones throw away, the museum is also home to relics from the French warship L’Alcmene which was shipwrecked off the coast in 1851.
 The museum also houses a working model railway and village.

 The Museum is open 9.00 am to 4.00 pm daily

-(closed Christmas day)
+(closed Christmas day).

-For more information visit The Dargaville Museum website
+For more information visit The Dargaville Museum website:

 bottom of page